hillexed/glolf/README.md

 # Glolf!

-The prequel to blaseball nobody asked for, glolf is a surrealist 2D emoji splorts battle royale fencing game discord bot.
-Use `!glolf` to start a relaxing round of glolf!
+The prequel to blaseball nobody asked for, glolf is a turn-based surrealist simulated 2D emoji splorts multiplayer battle royale fencing parody of golf.
+Run the discord bot and use `!glolf` to start a relaxing round of glolf!

+Gods not included.

 ## Installing